 We will explore how much insurance affects the lives of students (automobile insurance, social security, health insurance, theft insurance) as well as the lives of other family members (retirements, life insurance, group insurance).
 While the mathematical models are important, an ability to articulate why the insurance options exist and how they satisfy the consumer's needs are equally important.
 In addition, there are different options available (e.g., in social insurance programs) that offer the opportunity of discussing alternative approaches.
 This course may be used to satisfy the LS&A upper-level writing requirement.

 Math 423 - Mathematics of Finance

-Prerequisites: Math 217, Math 425, and EECS 183 or equivalents business undergraduates cial Engineering by Capinksi and Zastawniak
+Prerequisites: Math 217, Math 425 OR Math 525, and EECS 183

+or equivalent

-Student Body: Junior and Senior mathematics concentrators; some
+Student Body: Junior and Senior mathematics majors; some